albertomonari/Donald-Trump-Communication-Analysis-Twitter/README.md

 The analysis was done in the form of an exploration of the dataset, trying to understand the correlation of the insights with the actual events that took place during the last decade involving Donald Trump.

-The notebook is divided into the following parts:
+The [Jupyter Notebook](Donald-Trump-Communication-Analysis-Twitter.ipynb) is divided into the following parts:
 - display of top positive and top negative words (using the two dictionaries positive-words.txt and negative-words.txt)
 - calculation of the sentiment score
 - display of top contextual words